 She is also interested in improving the transition process these patients face when moving from pediatrics to adult medicine.

-Dr. Walsh’s primary practice is general adolescent medicine, with a particular interest in adolescent reproductive health.
+Dr. Walsh’s primary practice is general medicine.
 She earned her medical degree at the UT Health Science Center at Houston, completed internships and residencies in pediatrics and internal medicine at the University of North Carolina Hospitals, and is certified by both the American Board of Pediatrics and the American Board of Internal Medicine.

 Outside of her practice, Dr. Walsh enjoys spending time with her husband, Deryk, a pediatric anesthesiologist at Children's Health, and three active sons.
 Her hobbies include hiking, yoga and cheering from the stands at soccer and ice hockey games with her family.